johnofleek/PiloT/docs/index.md

 Click [Network manager documentation](./docs/networkManagerDocs/networkManagerIndex) for information on an alternative method of automating PiloT cellular IP connectivity.
-Network manager also provide an developers with API's for networking control, cellular SMS and general radio information
+Network manager also provide an developers with API's for networking control, cellular SMS and general radio information.

-Click [Shell Scripts](./scripts_pilotControl/) for example scripts that power up and down the PiloT HAT
+Click [Shell Scripts](./scripts_pilotControl/) for example scripts that power up and down the PiloT HAT.

-Click [IP link check automation](./scripts_python_checkIp/) for a demo project which adds IP ping link checking to the RPi
+Click [IP link check automation](./scripts_python_checkIp/) for a demo project which adds IP ping link checking to the RPi.

-Click [Speed tests](./speedtests/README.md) for records of practical network speed testing
+Click [Speed tests](./speedtests/README.md) for records of practical network speed testing.

 ## Compatibility